 "You'll need to put some ice on that when you get home.
 It's beginning to bruise."

-She regards the skin carefully, her expression clouding slightly when she finds several fingerprint shaped markings.
+She regards the skin carefully, her expression clouding slightly when she finds markings.
 He feels a momentary qualm at bringing an uncomfortable experience back to the forefront of her thoughts, but his curiosity overrides the brief sentiment.

 Her brow furrows, delicate nose crinkling with distaste.
 "Mike?
 I don't know if I'd call him a friend.
-We used to go to the same school.
+We went to the same high school.
 We work together sometimes, but we're not close."

 "Ah, I see."